tundish/balladeer/balladeer/doc/scene.rst

 Scene file names end in `".scene.toml"`.

 .. important::   Please read the `documentation for TOML`_.
-            Take a few minutes to become familiar with its format.
+            Spend a few minutes to become familiar with its format.

 Specifications
 ~~~~~~~~~~~~~~